tama-roy/Zomato-Dataset-Analysis/README.md

-## Analysis of Eateries in Bengaluru
+## Analysis of Eateries in Bangaluru
 Introduction
 Bengaluru, a city which boasts over 50,000 eateries offering food from all over the globe.
 The sector isn't yet saturated, and demand is rising daily as more eateries open every day.
 Despite the growing demand, it is now more challenging for new eateries to compete with well-established ones.
 The majority are offering the same cuisine.